MarcRodrigFelix/MarcRodrigFelix.github.io/_posts/2021-03-22-fetch_request_with_a_js_class.markdown

   };
 ```

-**However, if it is not working you can also chain a `catch()` method to catch any error messages and display them onto your console.*
+*However, if it is not working you can also chain a `catch()` method to catch any error messages and display them onto your console*.

 ```
 static getGamesFetch(){